cadaniells/Beginner-Python-/chapter1.md

 ---
+title       : Introduction
-title       : Insert the chapter title here description : Insert the chapter description here attachments : slides_link : https://s3.amazonaws.com/assets.datacamp.com/course/teach/slides_example.pdf
+description : Python Introduction attachments :
+  slides_link : https://s3.amazonaws.com/assets.datacamp.com/course/teach/slides_example.pdf

+--- type:VideoExercise lang:python xp:50 skills:2 key:07ff7ba103
+## <<<New Exercise>>>

+*** =video_link
+//player.vimeo.com/video/154783078
---- type:MultipleChoiceExercise lang:python xp:50 skills:1 key:a92ddc6206
+--- type:MultipleChoiceExercise lang:python xp:50 skills:1 key:da5b1a8565
-## A really bad movie
+## What is Python

 Have a look at the plot that showed up in the viewer to the right.
 Which type of movies have the worst rating assigned to them?